ggleblanc2/parallel-coordinate-plot/README.md

 Oracle has a helpful tutorial, [Creating a GUI With Swing](https://docs.oracle.com/javase/tutorial/uiswing/index.html).
 Skip the Learning Swing with the NetBeans IDE section.

+I didn't write all this code at once.
+I wrote a little bit at a time, and tested the little bnit of code.
+If I ran into problems, the problems were probably confined to that little bit of code.
+My Eclipse IDE made compiling and testing very easy.
+I probably ran 200 - 300 tests before I finished the code.

 Basically, I created a parallel coordinate plot model and a drawing `JPanel`.
 I also created an example `JFrame` to test the drawing `JPanel` and show how to use the parallel coordinate plot.
 Creating a good model makes creating the Swing GUI so much easier.

 You have to complete the parallel coordinate plot model before you can create the Swing GUI.